abpframework/abp/docs/en/Community-Articles/2022-10-27-Dotnet7-Upgrade/Upgrade-Your-Existing-Projects-to-Dotnet7.md

 ### Microsoft Package Updates

-You must be using Microsoft packages as well, then you need to update them to the latest .NET 7 version.
+You must be using Microsoft packages as well; then you need to update them to the latest .NET 7 version.
 At the time, I wrote this article, the latest version was `7.0.0-rc.2.22476.2`, so I'll update them to this version including minor version changes.

 Here's the list of all package reference updates I did: